juanfernandes/juanfernandes-uk/src/now/now.md

 keywords: now, freelance website designer, frontend developer, reading, watching, work

 ---
+### Work
+* I've been working on a cool project which I can't say much about.
+But its one of those projects that really makes you use your brain!
+I'm using 11ty and TailwindCSS, although the project will be built using VueJS but that will be done by the developers in the team

 ### Personal
-* The loft conversion project is _very nearly_ finished.
-The plasterers and the electricians are due in this week, then the carpinters are coming back to replace upstairs doors with new fire doors
+* The loft conversion project is finished, well the loft company is done, we still need to decorate which we are planning on doing ourselves to save some money.
+The electricians also came back to add power and floodlights to our outside entertainment area

 ### Reading
 * [Company of One](https://bookwyrm.social/book/184714 "Company of One")